 The announcement confirms rumours that began in the autumn that Bird was set to return to the industry with Ikon, which is due to re-launch in 2018.

-Bird spent six years at City Index before the company was bought by Gain Capital Holdings.
+Bird spent six years at City Index (City Index review) before the company was bought by Gain Capital Holdings.
 Since then, he has worked as a Partner for Objectivus Financial Consulting, a company that offers risk and governance advice to the financial services industry.

 Ikon Finance left the retail trading business in 2017 when it sold its client base to Hantec Markets.
 That move followed significant financial losses and the imposition of severe restrictions imposed by the FCA.
 Back in March 2017, the UK regulatory body moved Ikon to ‘closed to new business’ status, preventing it from taking on new customers and ordering it to close all ongoing positions and refund all its clients’ money.